Namaste! I’m a little haphazard and haven’t been telling my story in strict chronological order…

 04 Monday Feb 2013

-Posted in Two Words Project
+Posted Two Words Project

 Acceptance, empathic, gluten, Hashimoto’s thyroiditis, Healing, healthy boundaries, highly sensitive person, I Quit Sugar, Metagenics detox, self-acceptance, self-love, two words project